 - Advance our lead product candidate, tomivosertib, through clinical development and regulatory approval.
-We designed KICKSTART, a randomized Phase 2b clinical trial to evaluate tomivosertib in combination with pembrolizumab in patients with metastatic NSCLC, including patients with PD-L1 expression ≥50% in the frontline setting.
-We have concluded enrollment and expect to report topline data from the KICKSTART trial in early April 2024.
+We are currently enrolling patients in KICKSTART, a randomized Phase 2b clinical trial evaluating tomivosertib in combination with pembrolizumab in patients with metastatic NSCLC, including patients with PD-L1 expression ≥50% in the frontline setting.
+We expect to report topline data from the KICKSTART trial in the second half of 2023.
 If we obtain positive results from this Phase 2b clinical trial, we plan to follow this trial with subsequent Phase 3 registration trials, with the ultimate goal of securing marketing approval in order to enable treatment of cancer patients for whom current treatments are inadequate.
 We also plan to further expand our clinical development program with tomivosertib in additional tumor types. - Develop zotatifin in patients with selected breast cancer and NSCLC tumors.
-We plan to advance our clinical trials of zotatifin in patients who we believe could most benefit from zotatifin's potential ability to downregulate multiple disease-driving proteins, including cell cycle proteins, proteins in the PI3K-AKT and RAS-MEK pathways and key resistance proteins.
-We plan to initially focus on patients with estrogen receptor positive ("ER+") breast cancer, where the current unmet need matches well with proteins downregulated by zotatifin.
-We also believe zotatifin may provide benefits in triple negative breast cancer ("TNBC") and NSCLC.
-We reported topline results for the fully enrolled ZFA triplet cohort in ER+ breast cancer at the ASCO 2023 Annual Meeting in June and at the San Antonio Breast Cancer Symposium in December.
-As of a cut-off date of May 3, 2023, partial responses were observed in 5 of 19 (26%) evaluable patients treated with the ZFA triplet, including four confirmed partial responses and one unconfirmed partial response.
-As of a data cut-off of November 17, 2023, in heavily pretreated patients with a median of four prior lines of therapy in the metastatic setting, the mPFS was 7.4 months.
-Both ZFA and ZF combinations were generally well tolerated with a large majority of adverse events Grade 1 or 2.
-Based on this favorable safety data, we resumed dose escalation using a more convenient dosing regimen of every other week.
-We have seen one response in the resumed ZF dose escalation cohort.
-Our goal is to progress zotatifin through registrational trials to provide a novel treatment to patients not sufficiently benefitting from existing therapies. - Leverage Investigator Sponsored Trials.
-As part of our strategy to develop both tomivosertib and zotatifin in patient populations for whom current treatment options are inadequate, we selectively grant certain investigators access to our product candidates to evaluate indications that are not part of our current core focus in investigator sponsored trials.
-This strategy is capital efficient, in that the costs are generally incurred by the investigator sponsors who run the trials and we devote relatively limited financial and human capital resources.
-For example, Northwestern University is sponsoring a trial evaluating tomivosertib in patients with relapsed/refractory AML and Stanford University is sponsoring a trial of zotatifin in patients with ER+ HER2-breast cancer in the pre-operative setting. - Selectively evaluate opportunities to maximize the potential of our programs in collaboration with leading biopharmaceutical companies.
+We plan to advance our clinical trials of zotatifin in patients who we believe could most benefit from zotatifin's potential ability to downregulate multiple disease-driving proteins in the PI3K-AKT and RAS-MEK pathways and key resistance proteins.
+We plan to initially focus on patients with breast cancer and NSCLC, tumor types potentially having more than one oncogenic driver downregulated by zotatifin.
+We are currently evaluating zotatifin in combination with fulvestrant and abemaciclib in a Phase 2a open-label expansion cohort in patients with ER+ breast cancer.
+In light of the favorable safety results observed to date, we have also resumed dose escalation of zotatifin in combination with fulvestrant in patients with ER+ breast cancer to determine if a higher dose of zotatifin can be utilized in future clinical studies.
+Our goal is to progress zotatifin through registrational trials to provide a novel treatment to patients not sufficiently benefitting from existing therapies. - Efficiently assess zotatifin's utility as an antiviral in the treatment of COVID-19 patients and pursue additional development as appropriate.
+We have completed a Phase 1b double-blind, randomized dose escalation trial of zotatifin in non-hospitalized patients with mild to moderate COVID-19 in approximately 36 patients evaluating three different doses of zotatifin.
+In this trial, zotatifin was found to be safe and well-tolerated, and demonstrated favorable trends in several assessments of viral clearance compared to placebo.
+While we believe the data generated from this trial warrant progression of the COVID program into later-stage development, we are focused on developing our assets in oncology and do not currently plan to pursue further development in COVID unless we secure a non-dilutive source of funding. - Selectively evaluate opportunities to maximize the potential of our programs in collaboration with leading biopharmaceutical companies.
 We retain worldwide rights to tomivosertib and zotatifin and plan to build the capabilities to effectively commercialize and market these product candidates for the treatment of cancer in North America, if approved.
 We plan to selectively evaluate potential opportunities on a program-by-program basis with biopharmaceutical companies whose research, development, and/or geographic capabilities complement our own with the goal to help mitigate clinical and commercial risk and/or maximize global commercial potential, including with respect to tomivosertib and zotatifin in markets outside of North America.
-For example, in December 2019, we entered into our research collaboration and license agreement with Pfizer for the development of our eIF4E program. - Maintain our corporate culture as we continue to grow our business.
+For example, in December 2019, we entered into our research collaboration and license agreement with Pfizer for the development of our eIF4E program.

+Maintain our corporate culture as we continue to grow our business.
 We believe that our environment of scientific and intellectual integrity, combined with a focus on respect, collaboration and a commitment to patients will be essential for our continued success.
 We plan to continue to foster this culture as we progress our pipeline through clinical development.